omrdk/qopenai/README.md

 ```

 ## `Appendix`
-- Example app tested on Windows, OSX and iOS platforms with the Qt's 6.5.0 kit.
+- Example app tested on Windows, OSX and iOS platforms with Qt's 6.5.0 kit.
-- Image and audio responses may take a bit more time than expected so wait for it.